supratikchaudhuri/PDP_ASS7_PROVIDER_CODE/res/Customer-Readme.md

 1. cd to the res folder of the submission

 2. Type `java -jar ass7.jar` to run the JAR file.\
    The program should start in the terminal.
 Follow the instruction displayed to use text / GUI interfaces.

+If the above method does not work.

+1. Please run the `Main.java` file in the `/src`. \
+We were not able to fix this as we did not get much help from our providers.
+The jar files that is created is unable to access other files.
+Hence, it crashes in the first step i.e, cannot create or read existing portfolios.

 # Features that we were able to implement